oasys/www.oasys.net/content/posts/migrating-a-perl-cgi-to-aws-lambda/index.md

 }
 ```

-## The function
+## The Perl Function

 Here I show the `handler` subroutine.  `AWS::Lambda` calls it with
 two arguments, a payload and a context object.
-These are native perl
+These are native Perl
 data structures decoded from the AWS json payload and constructed from
 environment variables, respectively.